Tre Valli Varesine

 The Tre Valli Varesine is a semi classic European bicycle race held in Varese, Italy.
-Since 2005, the race has been organised as a 1.HC event on the UCI Europe Tour.
+From 2005 to 2019, the race was organised as a 1.HC event on the UCI Europe Tour.
+In 2021 it joined the UCI ProSeries calendar after being cancelled in 2020.
+A women's edition has been held since 2021, joining the UCI Women's ProSeries from 2024.

 It is usually the first and most important race of Trittico Lombardo, which consists of three races held around the region of Lombardy on three consecutive days.
 These races are Tre Valli Varesine, Coppa Ugo Agostoni and Coppa Bernocchi.